p-e-w/waidrin/.Requirements/User story/Dynamic Game Rule Selection.md

         The `IGameRuleLogic` interface is exposed through the existing `Plugin` interface in `lib/state.ts` via the new `getGameRuleLogic?(): IGameRuleLogic;` method.
         1.  **Plugin Registration:** When a plugin is loaded by `app/page.tsx`, if it implements `getGameRuleLogic()`, the application will be able to retrieve its specific game rule logic.
         2.  **Dynamic Discovery:** The application can iterate through its loaded and enabled plugins to identify all available game rules (those that provide an `IGameRuleLogic` implementation).
 This list will include the "default" rule set provided by the core application.
+        3.  **Explicit Plugin Selection:** The `PluginWrapper` interface in `lib/state.ts` has been extended with `selectedPlugin?: boolean;`.
+This flag allows a plugin's game rule logic to be explicitly activated, overriding the `activeGameRule` based on tab selection.
+This is particularly useful for plugins that provide game rule logic but might not have a dedicated UI tab, or for scenarios where a game rule needs to be active regardless of the currently displayed UI.

 ### 3. Update `lib/engine.ts`

 *   **Action 3.1:** Implement `getDefaultGameRuleLogic()`.
     *   **Reasoning:** This function will provide a robust, default implementation of the `IGameRuleLogic` interface.
 It acts as a fallback if no plugin is active or if the active plugin does not provide its own game rule logic.
 This ensures that the game always has a set of rules to operate by, preventing errors and providing a consistent experience even without specialized game rule plugins.
 *   **Action 3.2:** Implement `getActiveGameRuleLogic()`.
     *   **Reasoning:** This function will be responsible for retrieving the correct `IGameRuleLogic` implementation.
-It will first check if the `activeGameRule` in the global state corresponds to an enabled plugin that provides `IGameRuleLogic`.
+It will first check if any plugin is explicitly selected via the new `selectedPlugin` flag.
+If an enabled plugin with `selectedPlugin` set to `true` and a `getGameRuleLogic` implementation is found, that plugin's logic will be returned.
+This allows a plugin's game rule logic to be active regardless of the currently active `activeGameRule` (tab selection).
+If no such plugin is found, it will then fall back to checking if the `activeGameRule` in the global state corresponds to an enabled plugin that provides `IGameRuleLogic`.
 If so, it will return that plugin's logic.
 Otherwise, it will fall back to `getDefaultGameRuleLogic()`.
 This function centralizes the logic for selecting the active game rule, making it easy for other parts of the engine to use the correct rule set.
 *   **Action 3.3:** Modify `next()` function to use `getActiveGameRuleLogic()`:
     *   **Flow within `lib/engine.ts`:** The `lib/engine.ts` file, which orchestrates the game's state machine, will be the primary consumer of `IGameRuleLogic`.
         *   **`activeGameRule` in State:** The `activeGameRule: z.string()` property in the global `State` (defined in `lib/schemas.ts` and initialized in `lib/state.ts`) will store the name of the currently selected game rule (e.g., "default", "dnd5e").